aridjayarecipes/cutesrecipes.web.app/content/post/2406-simple-way-to-make-quick-my-famous-moist-and-sweet-banana-bread.md

 1. Take  Oh I forgot the eggs add two eggs

 Paleo Banana Bread is super moist, delicious and easy to make.
 Even better - it only takes one bowl!
-Make sure you&#39;ve got bananas that are several days old and they&#39;re all brown and splotchy (which means they&#39;re sweeter inside).
-I don&#39;t add a lot of extra sugar in this recipe because I think the.
+Make sure you've got bananas that are several days old and they're all brown and splotchy (which means they're sweeter inside).
+I don't add a lot of extra sugar in this recipe because I think the.

 <!--inarticleads2-->